ldmrqs/dictionary/README.md

 # 📚 Programming Language Dictionaries

-A comprehensive collection of programming language commands and syntax translated into clear, straightforward English.
+A comprehensive collection of programming language commands and syntax translated into clear, straightforward.
 No fluff, just the essentials!

 ## 🎯 Mission